SABS-R3/software-engineering-day2/_episodes/12-scientific-numpy.md

 ~~~
 {: .output}

-The data in this case has 60 rows (one for each patient) and 40 columns (one for each day).
+So, the data in this case has 60 rows (one for each patient) and 40 columns (one for each day) as we would expect.
 Each cell in the data represents an inflammation reading on a given day for a patient.
 So this shows the results of measuring the inflammation of 60 patients over a 40 day period.

 > ## In the Corner
 >